 [This is part 2 of a series on the Spanish-American War.
 Read Part I here.]

 Cuba: a country so pretty, so well located, and so full of profitable sugar plantations—some owned by Americans—that a group of U.S. ambassadors in Europe considered offering Spain $120 million for it in 1854.
-Though these ambassadors met at the request of the American secretary of state, keep in mind that diplomatic posts back then were given to adventurers not necessarily known for their diplomacy or discretion, so the plan leaked—as they do.
-The northern states grew alarmed that this might be a back-door plot to expand slavery, so the whole thing was quickly scuttled.
-And when the Civil War broke out, people forgot Cuba for a while.
+Yes, these ambassadors did meet at the request of the American secretary of state, but keep in mind that diplomatic posts back then were given to adventurers not known for their actual diplomacy.
+The plan leaked, and the northern states grew alarmed that this might be a back-door plot to expand slavery.
+The whole thing was quickly scuttled.
+When the Civil War broke out, people forgot Cuba for a while.

-The Cuban revolution paused and then flared up again in 1895.
-It was a pretty ugly war on both sides—guerrilla war always is.
-The Spanish general Weyler got blasted in the American press for his reconcentrados: “protected zones” that cut civilians off from the rebels they supported.
-Conditions in these towns-cum-concentration-camps were abysmal, and anyone outside of one could be shot on sight.
-Keep in mind, though, that American outrage over the reconcentrados would have been more laudatory if we had not repeated the tactic in the Philippines in 1901—a truth that was acknowledged in the contemporary press.
+The Cuban revolution flared up again in 1895.
+It was an ugly war on both sides.
+Guerrilla war always is.
+The Spanish general Weyler was criticized in the American press for his reconcentrados: “protected zones” that cut civilians off from the rebels they supported.
+Conditions in these concentration-camp towns were abysmal, and anyone outside of one could be shot on sight.
+(American outrage over the reconcentrados would have been more laudatory if the US had not repeated the tactic in the Philippines in 1901—a truth that would be acknowledged in the contemporary press.)

 Sensationalist newspapermen roused the American public into a frenzy, and the Spanish inadvertently helped them.
 For example, a letter by the Spanish ambassador Enrique Dupuy de Lôme was intercepted and published by William Randolph Heart in his New York Journal.
 In the letter, de Lôme said:

 De Lôme was not wrong, but it still got him recalled to Madrid because Spain was desperately trying to avoid war with the US.
 In fact, in an attempt to pacify the revolutionaries, Spain offered Cuba and Puerto Rico enhanced local autonomy—an offer that the Puerto Ricans took up.
-San Juan received its own constitution, a bicameral legislature on the island, and continued representation in the Spanish Cortes.
-Puerto Rico was in the process of putting together its government when US gunships arrived.
-An often overlooked aspect of the Spanish-American War is the fact that in the name of democracy, the United States extinguished that very thing.
-We “saved” Puerto Rico from the Spanish, yet the Spanish were actually giving that island MORE representation in their legislature in 1898 than the United States Congress gives it NOW.
+San Juan received its own constitution, a bicameral legislature on the island, and continued representation in the Spanish legislature.
+Puerto Rico was in the process of putting together its new government when US gunships arrived.
+An often overlooked aspect of the Spanish-American War is the fact that in the name of democracy, the United States extinguished democracy.
+Americans “saved” Puerto Rico from the Spanish, yet the Spanish were actually giving that island MORE representation in 1898 than the United States Congress gives it NOW.
 Think on that a minute.

-Roosevelt resigned his post as Assistant Secretary of Navy and recruited his own calvary unit, made up of half Ivy League boys (seasonal hunters who knew how to ride horses and fire guns) and half cowboys (whom Roosevelt admired for the same manliness that romance readers still swoon over).
+Roosevelt resigned his post as Assistant Secretary of Navy and recruited his own calvary unit, made up of (1) Ivy League boys (seasonal hunters who knew how to ride horses and fire guns); and (2) white cowboys (who could also ride horses and fire guns, maybe better than the Harvard boys, and they were so much more manly in Roosevelt’s eyes).
 The 1st United States Volunteer Cavalry was known as the Rough Riders.
 Fun fact: later on in the war, American soldiers with venereal disease in the Philippines were known as “rough riders.”
-Oh, those soldier boys.
 How droll.

 I have even scanter patience with those who make a pretense of humanitarianism to hide and cover their timidity, and who cant about “liberty” and the “consent of the governed,” in order to excuse themselves for their unwillingness to play the part of men.…Their doctrines condemn your forefathers and mine for ever having settled in these United States.

-The war that Roosevelt fought in Cuba was the one that most American volunteers signed up for.
+The war that Roosevelt fought in Cuba was the one that American volunteers thought they were signing up for.
 Nevertheless, many boys actually found themselves somewhere entirely different: the Philippines.
 The bait and switch was partly Roosevelt’s doing.
 It was Roosevelt who told Commodore Dewey, who was in the Pacific, to steam toward Manila and lob the first cannon shot of the entire war there.
-And then, while they were there, some were sent to China to put down the Boxer War in 1900.
+Later, American troops were sent from the Philippines to China to put down the Boxer War in 1900.
 Maybe the term “mission creep” is familiar to you?
 Stay tuned for more.